 Structure is defined as any object physically attached to the bottom.
-The sonar configuration of the Wide 2000 is optimized to give the most accurate depiction of bottom structure possible.
-Grass, trees, stumps, wrecks or other debris are accurately displayed, however the depiction of these objects varies with boat speed and direction.
-The best way to learn to interpret structure is to operate the Wide 2000 over a variety of known conditions and experiment with user functions to best represent those conditions on-screen.
+The sonar configuration of the Wide 3D Paramount is optimized to give the most accurate depiction of bottom structure possible.
+Grass, trees, stumps, wrecks or other debris are accurately displayed; however, the depiction of these objects varies with boat speed and direction.
+The best way to learn to interpret structure is to operate the Wide 3D Paramount over a variety of known conditions and experiment with user functions to best represent those conditions on-screen.

 Sonar targets which are not physically attached to the bottom may take one of many shapes.
 Surface clutter is the layer of water near the surface which is rich in algae and other growth, and often is aerated by wind or wave action.
-This area interferes with sonar transmission and often appears on-screen as regular clusters of individual dots near the "O" line.
+This area of water interferes with sonar transmission and often appears on-screen as regular clusters of individual dots near the "0" line.

 Thermoclines are sharp differences in water temperature.
 These are easily identified by the continuous nature of the return.

 When a sonar signal is reflected off the bottom back to the transducer, there is often enough energy left in the signal to be reflected off the surface of the water back to the bottom a second time.
 Second returns appear as a slightly weaker bottom representation exactly twice the depth of the primary bottom return.
 The second return is most likely to occur in shallow water and in areas of relatively hard bottom.

-The Wide 2000 uses advanced signal processing to further evaluate any sonar return between the surface and the bottom.
+The Wide 3D Paramount uses advanced signal processing

+to further evaluate any sonar return between the surface and the bottom.
 For instance, a small school of bait fish usually appears as a dense cluster of individual dots.
 If the return meets certain additional criteria, a fish symbol will be assigned.
 There are three different size fish symbols used to indicate the intensity of the sonar return.
-While signal intensity is a good indicator of relative fish size, different species of fish have different sonar characteristics, so it is not always possible to distinguish fish size between varying species.
+As in the 3D view, the signal intensity is "normalized" for depth so that a small fish close to the boat does not appear as a large fish symbol.
+This Fish ID function can be turned off (see User Options) so the unit will display only "raw" information.
+This allows experienced users to make their own interpretation.